pythoncapi/pythoncapi/doc/new_api.rst

 * Reduce the size of the ABI, especially export less symbols.

-The :ref:`backward compatibility <back-compat>` issue is partially solved by keeping the existing :ref:`old C API <c-api>` available as an opt-in option: see the :ref:`Regular runtime <regular-runtime>`.
+The :ref:`backward compatibility <back-compat>` issue is partially solved by keeping the existing :ref:`old C API <old-c-api>` available as an opt-in option: see the :ref:`Regular runtime <regular-runtime>`.

 Non-goal